FAQs

 • Using your own equipment and not equipment owned by another, specifically not using your employer’s equipment or network

-Basically, this is up to you – the length of therapy really depends on the reasons you are coming and what your goals are.
+• The length of therapy really depends on the reasons you are coming and what your goals are.
 We’ll talk about your expectations from the start, and I’ll give you an honest answer about my recommendations.

-Liza Greville, LCSW Psychotherapy
+• Liza Greville, LCSW Psychotherapy

 226 Chestnut Street, Kane, PA 16735